JackSmurthwaite/Firebrick/README.md

 # Firebrick
 Second year University assignment in the Advanced Programming with C++ module.
-A C++ console application which automatically plays a card game between two computer controlled players.
+A C++ console application which automatically plays a 'Hearthstone style' card game between two computer controlled players.